 - a mat/ safe area for baby to have playtime on the floor once the baby is old enough ( 1-2 weeks for a full-term baby)

 - 3-10 books to read to the baby from 1-2 weeks onwards.
-Consider joining baby up to your local library- and getting new books every week- it's free.
-The library is a good local resource. https://www.wcl.govt.nz/ https://porirualibrary.org.nz/
+Consider joining baby up for free at your local library- and getting new books every week- The library is a good local resource and the baby rock and rhyme sessions for baby are fun. https://www.wcl.govt.nz/ https://porirualibrary.org.nz/

 As a new parent to be/ it is a really good idea to get organised for a major earthquake or disaster before the baby comes.
 Feeding your baby in a disaster may become more difficult – you can find advice here.